Joseph Sadler: Later races

 In November 1868, James Renforth beat Kelley to the Championship, but died in 1871 without having defended the title.
 During the period of Renforth's championship Sadler had successfully rowed in the United States during 1870; on Renforth's death he was deemed the best remaining sculler, but could not claim the title without a race.
 It was arranged that he row R. Bagnall, a Tyne rower, and the two raced on 16 April 1874 on the Championship Course.
 The distance was 4ml.300yds and the time was 24m.15s.
 Sadler won and was therefore World Champion.

 Sadler's next Championship race, on 15 November 1875, was against R.W.
 Boyd of Durham, to whom Sadler had previously lost by three-quarters of a length in a mile race on the Tyne.
-The championship race was held on the Putney to Mortlake course and the stake was £200 a side.
+The championship race was held on the Putney to Mortlake course and the stake was £200 aside.
 Boyd darted away and soon took a long lead but then faded.
 Sadler rowed steadily, overtook his opposition, and went on to win very comfortably in a time of 28m.05s.
-Sadler announced he would not return to training.
-This suggested that the race would have been Sadler's last.
+Sadler announced he would not return to training suggesting that the race would have been his last.
 However, his actual final Championship race came on 27 June 1876, when he lost to Edward Trickett in 24m.35s.
 After an even start Trickett took a three lengths lead, which Sadler was unable to recover.
 This was the first Championship race rowed on sliding seats.(see Harry Clasper (section Sliding seats)).
 The race became known as the World Championship at this point as Trickett was the first non-British contestant to win.
 Sadler was reported to have retired after this race but he must have continued some later training.
 On 5 November 1877 he and Harry Kelley, his old foe, raced over the Putney to Mortlake course for a stake of £400.
-After an even start Sadler went ahead and was never passed.
-His time was 24m.02s.
+After an even start Sadler went ahead and was never passed, with a time of 24m.02s.
 After the race Kelley rowed over to Sadler and shook hands to the cheers of the onlookers.